 When I was born, my British grandmother, fondly known as Gramma J, was just 45.
 She was a young mother, as was my mother.
 By 50, she’d have three grandchildren and one on the way.

 Gramma J is still alive in body, but her spirit has long since left this world.
 She suffered a stroke many years ago and has acute dementia.
 She lived independently, with the help of an aide, until recently.
 Gramma J has smoked since she was a teen, and Arizona’s recent record-breaking winter drove her smoking habits indoors.
 This was problematic for many reasons, namely that as someone with both dementia and a nicotine habit, she could easily burn the house down.
+Perhaps if she could switch to portion snus instead, this wouldn’t be too much of an issue.

 Her children decided it was time to find her a place in a memory care center where she’d be cared for.
 Gramma J and her late husband lived in their home for more than 20 years.
 It was a place where my brother and I loved to spend weekends.
 We’d play in our Grandfather Leonard’s workshop, chase the neighbor’s farm animals, and raid the pantry for full-size chocolate bars and whatever the Schwan’s man delivered recently.